contiki-ng/contiki-ng/examples/rpl-border-router/native/README.md

 connect.
 What's on the SLIP interface is really not Serial Line IP, but SLIP framed 15.4 packets.

-The border router supports a number of commands on it's stdin.
+The native border router supports a number of commands on its stdin.
 Each are prefixed by !:
-* !G - global RPL repair root.
+* !G - global RPL repair root
 * !M - set MAC address (if coming from RADIO, i.e. SLIP link)
 * !C - show channel (if coming from RADIO, i.e. SLIP link)
 * !D - sensor data received